IamSreeman/IamSreeman.github.io/pages/collections/quotes.md

 >“An impressive thing about India is the way in which it has almost as many Muslim citizens, who live with greater prospects of peace and prosperity, as does Pakistan.
 This comity and integration is one of the many targets of the suicide killers, and it is another reason why firm, warm solidarity with India is the most pressing need of the present hour.”

 ― <a href="https://en.wikipedia.org/wiki/Christopher_Hitchens" target="_blank">Christopher Hitchens</a>

+>“Go ahead and believe in God, if you like, but don't imagine that you have been given any grounds for such a belief by science.”

+>“Not a single one of the cells that compose you knows who you are, or cares.”

+― <a href="https://en.wikipedia.org/wiki/Daniel_Dennett" target="_blank">Daniel Dennett</a>

 >“Mahavira, the Jain patriarch, surpassed the morality of the Bible with a single sentence: "Do not injure, abuse, oppress, enslave, insult, torment, torture, or kill any creature or living being."
 Imagine how different our world might be if the Bible contained this as its central precept.”